-Meningitis is an infection of the lining the brain and spine.
-Theses linings are called meninges.
+Meningitis is an infection of the protective membranes that surround the brain and spinal cord (meninges).

 It can affect anyone but is most common in babies, young children, teenagers and young adults.

 It is very serious and needs treating quickly.
 It can cause life-threatening blood poisoning (septicaemia) and result in permanent damage to the brain or nerves.

 - Fever (High temperature) 38C (100.4F) and above

 - Dislike of bright lights

 - Blotchy rash that doesn’t disappear when a glass is pressed over it